-AEC involves a diversity of construction projects that involves multiple project teams, some of which are geographically located in different countries.
-With its integrated digital environment, BIM can let interdisciplinary teams to collaborate seamlessly in all the phases of construction projects: design, construction and operations.
+AEC involves a diversity of construction projects that involve multiple teams, some of which are geographically located in different countries.
+With its integrated digital environment, BIM can let interdisciplinary teams collaborate seamlessly in all the phases of construction projects: design, construction and operations.
 This way, teams are able to collectively and concurrently take decisions without cost implications.
 The end results are a safe and feasible projects completed on time.

 Impact of BIM in constructions across the globe

 Since the dawn of globalization in the AEC industry, project teams comprise construction consultants from assorted countries.
 The teams have predominantly merged to complement each other with unique skills in complex projects.

 With old methodologies of completing projects, their collaboration has been previously disadvantaged and costly due to geographic locations that are far apart.

 BIM comes in place to enhance collaboration between project teams irrespective of their geographic locations.
 The technology digitally empowers construction projects across the globe.
 Apart from collaboration of project teams BIM helps integrate the construction process from concept to completion.
 Amongst others, it promotes collective intelligent decisions, improved productivity, energy efficiency, carbon reductions, greater performance of the facility throughout its lifecycle, safer working environment, and accurate project cost estimations.